HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 If you do want to use those features, you need to provide the URL of your instance's endpoint.
 You can find the base URL by clicking on the `Query Service` link on the left panel.
 That will take you to a new URL of a form like this: `https://wbwh-test.wikibase.cloud/query/`.
 To form the SPARQL endpoint URL, append `sparql` to this URL.
 In this example the endpoint URL becomes `https://wbwh-test.wikibase.cloud/query/sparql`.

-When using the checking features, add the `-E` option to the command for running VanderBot.
+When using the features that need to check the Query Service, add the `-E` option to the command for running VanderBot.
 In the following example, checking for duplicate label/description combinations is enabled by default (no `-D` option necessary):

 ```
 python vanderbot.py -A 0 -E https://wbwh-test.wikibase.cloud/query/sparql